 Here’s What You Need

-Note on the Chicken: I use a whole chicken which I then cut into pieces.
-I end up with 10 pieces by cutting the breasts in two so that all the pieces are relatively the same size.
+- Chicken: I use a whole chicken cut into 10 pieces.
+The breasts are cut in two so that all the pieces are relatively the same size.
 A whole chicken gives you some white meat as well as dark meat, but a chicken that is already cut into pieces can give you the same.
-If you buy pre-cut chicken, you could use all white or all dark, depending upon your preference.
+If you buy pre-cut chicken, you could use all white or all dark.
+Leg-quarters (with the thigh) are perfect for this recipe.
+Check the Mise En Place section below for preparing the chicken.

-Note on the Oil: I use vegetable oil to brown the chicken and make the roux.
-Vegetable oil is fairly neutral in flavor, but you can also substitute butter, bacon drippings, or lard for some additional flavor.
+- Fat: I use vegetable oil to brown the chicken and make the roux.
+Vegetable oil is neutral in flavor, but you can also substitute butter, bacon drippings, or lard for additional flavor.

-Note on the Peppers: Peppers are essential to this recipe.
-I use a variety of peppers because that provides a more complex flavor.
-I use black pepper, white pepper, fresh Jalapenos, cayenne pepper (both dried whole and powdered), and red pepper flakes.
+- Peppers: Peppers are essential to this recipe.
+I use a variety of peppers to provide a more complex flavor: black pepper, white pepper, fresh Jalapenos, cayenne pepper (both dried whole and powdered), and red pepper flakes.
 You can adjust the level of spiciness by increasing or decreasing the amount of pepper you use.

-Note on the Stock: For Chicken Sauce Piquante I use chicken stock.
-For Seafood Sauce Piquant I would use a seafood stock and for Turtle Sauce Piquante I would use Turtle or Veal stock.
-I would use a Rabbit or Veal Stock for Rabbit Sauce Piquant.
-For any type of Sauce Piquante, I would not hesitate to use Chicken Stock if I didn't have the specific stock I want.
+- Stock: For Chicken Sauce Piquante I use chicken stock.
+For Seafood Sauce Piquant I would use seafood stock and for Turtle Sauce Piquante I would use Turtle, Veal, or beef stock.
+I would use Rabbit or Veal Stock for Rabbit Sauce Piquant.
+For any type of Sauce Piquante, I would not hesitate to use Chicken Stock if I didn't have the specific stock I wanted.
 Check out my recipe for Homemade Chicken Stock.

 Equipment